Vegan Butternut Squash Corn Chowder

 CLICK HERE TO JOIN

 (Note: this post was originally published on February 25, 2021.
-The date above reflects migration to the new platform.)
+It has since been updated with a few tweaks.)

-This soup is actually quite fast to make and comes together all in one pot (hooray!!).
-You'll saute the onion first, add the squash and cook it in your liquid of choice, puree it partially (an immersion blender is so easy!), then add the corn at the end.
-It takes less than 45 minutes from beginning to end, and is mostly hands-off time (during which you can whip up a wintry salad like this one, which will go with it perfectly).
+This butternut squash corn chowder is easy to make and comes together all in one pot.
+You'll saute the onion first, add the squash and cook it in your liquid of choice (see options below), puree the squash base into a creamy texture, then add the corn at the end.
+It takes only 45 minutes and most of the time is hands-off.

 • Sweet onion